SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/install-syskit-point-on-azure-vm.md

 ### Connect to Office 365

-Click the **Connect to your tenant** link to connect SysKit Point to your Office 365 tenant. **You need to provide the Office 365 global admin account.** This account will be **used only for the initial setup** and Point **does not store any passwords** you present here.
+Click the **Connect to your tenant** link to connect SysKit Point to your Office 365 tenant. **You need to provide a Office 365 Global Admin account.** This account will be **used only for the initial setup** and Point **does not store any passwords** you enter here.

 When you first connect to your tenant, SysKit Point will request permissions needed to collect data from your Office 365 environment.